Variance estimation in graphs with the fused lasso: Introduction

-As for variance estimation, \cite{hall1989variance,wang2008effect,cai2009variance} studied rates of convergence for univariate nonparametric regression with Lipschitz classes, and \cite{cai2008adaptive} considered a wavelet thresholding approach also for univariate data .
+As for variance estimation, some methods estimate the conditional mean and then compute the residuals before proceeding to estimate the conditional variance.
+Some of these approaches include \cite{hall1989variance,fan1998efficient}.
+Other methods, as it is the case of our proposed approach, do not consider the residuals.
+Some of such works include \cite{wang2008effect,cai2009variance}, which studied rates of convergence for univariate nonparametric regression with Lipschitz classes. \cite{cai2008adaptive} considered a wavelet thresholding approach also for univariate data.
 More recently, \cite{shen2020optimal} considered univariate H\"{o}lder functions classes and some homoscedastic multivariate settings.

 Finally, total variation denoising methods have become popular as a tool to tackle different statistics and machine learning problems. \cite{ortelli2020adaptive} and \cite{sadhanala2019additive} studied additive models, \cite{padilla2018graphon} proposed a method for graphon estimation, \cite{padilla2021causal} considered a method for interpretable causal inference, \cite{dallakyan2022fused} developed a method for covariance matrix estimation.
+More recently, \cite{tran2022generalized} proposed an $\ell_1$ + $\ell_2$ based penalty over graphs called the Generalized Elastic Net aimed for problems where features are associated with the nodes of graph.